posit-dev/air/docs-old/developer.md

     - Run `cargo check` to sync `Cargo.lock`.

-    - In `editors/code/package.json`, bump the minor version to the next even number for standard releases, or to the next odd number for odd releases.
+    - In `editors/code/package.json`, bump the minor version to the next even number for standard releases, or to the next odd number for preview releases.

     - Open a PR with these changes.